FIRSTS IN THE BREED WITHIN THE UNITED KINGDOM

 The first Scottish bred male champion – Gault’s Ch Lochbarra Benjamin Blue.

-First Scottish Bitch to win Top Brood Bitch Trophy in UK – Paterson's Arranbrae Christmas Cracker at Gallus, JW.
+First Scottish Bitch to win Top Brood Bitch Trophy in UK – Paterson's Arranbrae Christmas Cracker at Gallus JW.

 Winner of the most Bitch Challenge Certificates – White’s Ch Potterdale Classic of Moonhill 25 CCs (20 with BOB) and 13 Res CCs